yukoff/phinx/docs/commands.rst

 -----------------------

 The Schema Dump command allows you to create an intial database schema dump, which can be used as a starting point for future migrations.
+It will dump the table structure, foreign keys and indexes.

 To create a schema dump, use as follows.